kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 solutions.
 The first one corresponds most closely with the current code, but is dissatisfying in the following two ways.

-1. By allocateing the available seats equally rather than with max-min fairness, the current solution sometimes pretends that a queue uses more seats than it can.
+1. By allocating the available seats equally rather than with max-min fairness, the current solution sometimes pretends that a queue uses more seats than it can.